 Meantime, the Myanmar Sustainable Development Plan (MSDP) 2018-2030 represents the nation's vision for the future and a national effort to 'tailor' the Global Agenda 2030 to Myanmar realities.
-The MSDP acknowledges the need for an action plan for further decentralization consistent with the Constitution, and expresses a desire to decentralise development activities, explore decentralisation in various sectors and build government capacity at all levels.
-Progress on the MSDP will depend on how the plan can also be successfully implemented at the local level.
-That process is also hampered in many locations due to the ongoing conflict and historically rooted lack of trust between the government and the EAOs (including EAO signatories to the NCA).
+The MSDP includes an action plan to agree on key principles for the establishment of a Union founded upon democracy and federalism and calls for overall PFM arrangements to be revisited in order to reflect the country's drive towards a more decentralized system of governance in line with the vision of a democratic federal Union.
+It also proposes to decentralise development activities and build government capacity at all levels.
+Progress on the MSDP will depend on how well its strategies and action plans can be successfully implemented at the local level.
+That process is hampered in many locations not simply by limited local capacities but also by the ongoing conflict and historically rooted lack of trust between the government and the EAOs (including EAO signatories to the NCA).
 Development efforts and improved infrastructure delivery by the township administration continue to be seen by the EAOs as a means to extend government control into EAO areas, thereby undermining EAO legitimacy as 'service-providers' with their communities.

 Due to the conflicts, Myanmar also faces the challenge of a large number of internally displaced populations (IDPs)13 and a large number of refugees also remain in neighbouring Thailand and Bangladesh14.
 There are, for example, currently 138 IDP camps in Kachin State only.
-Most of the displaced populations - many living in non-government' controlled areas - remain highly dependent on humanitarian aid and there is a growing argument for (temporary) humanitarian action to give way to long-term development solutions for these IDPs.
+Most of the displaced populations - many living in nongovernment' controlled areas - remain highly dependent on humanitarian aid and there is a growing argument for (temporary) humanitarian action to give way to long-term development solutions for these IDPs.
 The majority of IDPs want to return to their village of origin in the long run, but most find the situation there not secure enough to return.
 Any future return of IDPs to their place of origin needs to be a coordinated and collective effort from the various stakeholders involved - government, development partners, EAOs, CSOs, local communities.